-Piedmont Natural Gas Company, Inc.
+on Behalf of Piedmont Natural Gas Company, Inc.

 1 Q. Please state your name and your business address.
 2 A. My name is Todd Breece.
 My business address is 4720 Piedmont Row 3 Drive, Charlotte, North Carolina.
-4 Q. What is your position with Piedmont Natural Gas Company 5 ("Piedmont" or the "Company")?
-6 A. I am employed by Duke Energy Corporation ("Duke") and work on behalf 7 of Piedmont, a wholly owned subsidiary of Duke, as the Manager of Natural Gas Trading & Optimization.
-8 9 Q. Please describe your educational and professional background.
+4 Q. By whom and in what capacity are you employed?
+5 A. I am employed by Duke Energy Corporation ("Duke") and work on behalf 6 of Piedmont Natural Gas Company, Inc. ("Piedmont" or the "Company"), 7 a wholly owned subsidiary of Duke, as the Manager of Natural Gas Trading 8 & Optimization.
+9 Q. Please describe your educational and professional background.
 10 A. I graduated from North Carolina State University in May of 2002 with a 11 Bachelor of Science Degree in Civil Engineering.
 I joined the Company as 12 an Engineer in June of 2002.
-In June 2003 I was promoted to Design Engineer and in June 2007 I was promoted to Senior Engineer.
-In 13 14 November 2007 I took a position in the Company as a Gas Supply 15 Representative.
+In June 2003 I was promoted to Design 13 Engineer and in June 2007 I was promoted to Senior Engineer.
+In 14 November 2007 I took a position in the Company as a Gas Supply 15 Representative.
 In May 2011 I was promoted to Senior Gas Supply 16 Representative and then promoted to Senior Gas Trader in January 2018.
 17 In October 2018 I was promoted to Manager of Natural Gas Trading & 18 Optimization.
 19 Q. Please describe the scope of your present responsibilities.
 20 A. My current major responsibilities include supervision of the long and short 21 term purchasing of supply, optimization of pipeline transportation, storage, 22 and supply assets, and administration of the Company's Hedging Plan.